SocksTheWolf/AntiScamBot/docs/about.md

 ---
-title: Commission Scammer Bot
+title: About {{ site.bot_name }}
-description: About ScamGuard, the Antiscam Discord Bot
+description: The anti-commission scammer Discord Bot
 redirect_from: /bot
 ---